kawogi/luanti-rs/luanti-server/map-block-transmission.md

 - each block only shall be sent to each client once
 - whenever a block becomes unavailable to a client (unloading) it might be re-sent to the client at a later point.
-- whenever a block's content changes, the client that rae currently seeing this block shall receive an update
+- whenever a block's content changes, the client that are currently seeing this block shall receive an update